Syslog (xm_syslog)

 Depending on your SIEM or log analysis tool, you often only need one numeric or string severity field.

-In this case, you can reduce redundancy by deleting the unwanted fields.
+In this case, you can remove redundancy by deleting unnecessary fields.

 |